thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 - n: "`collateralAddress`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
-  d: "The Dash address to send the collateral to (must be a P2PKH address)"
+  d: "The Dash address to send the collateral to"
 {% enditemplate %}

 *Parameter #2---IP Address and port*